Pretoria Boys High School: The new buildings and bilingualism (1910-1920)

 Milner's intention was to create a stable educational infrastructure in the new colony's capital and duly set aside 200 ha of ground to the south-east of central Pretoria for the construction of new academic institutions.
 The southernmost 60 ha, which included the Waterkloof Kop (English: Waterkloof Hill), was chosen as the new site for Pretoria Boys High School.
 The architect, Patrick Eagle, met the challenge by designing an edifice rivalling its larger contemporary, Sir Herbert Baker's Union Buildings.
-Eagle chose to site the main buildings on the ridge of the hill giving the school its well-known dramatic setting.

 The new school buildings were officially opened in 1909 by Jan Smuts, then colonial secretary of the Transvaal.
 The main building of the school, sited on Waterkloof Hill, is at present close to University of Pretoria, sitting opposite to the distant Union Buildings on Meintjieskop.
 One year later, the four colonies of the Transvaal, Orange River Colony, Natal and the Cape formed the Union of South Africa.
 Keen to forge unity between English and Dutch (Afrikaner) South Africans, Smuts' influence was evident when, on 6 April 1910, the school absorbed 100 boys and staff from the Dutch-medium Eendracht High School to form a dual-medium high school.
 The combined school was now named Pretoria High School for Boys - Pretoria Hogere school voor Jongens.
 Smuts would later send his own sons to the school.

 Devolution and re-establishment (1920)

 The dual-medium institution would last ten years.
 By 1920, the divide between English and Afrikaans speakers had become apparent nationwide; this was reflected in the need for a separate Afrikaans high school in Pretoria.
-Consequently, the Afrikaanse Hoër Seunskool was formed immediately south of its parent, becoming the first Afrikaans-medium high school in the country, several years before Afrikaans attained official recognition as a language (and not a semi-creole of Dutch).
-The two schools enjoy close ties to this day, especially in rivalry in sporting events.
-PBHS would now be left in its present form, known as Pretoria Boys High School, an English-medium public school.
+Consequently, the Afrikaanse Hoër Seunskool was formed immediately south of its parent, becoming the first Afrikaans-medium high school in the country, several years before Afrikaans attained official recognition as a language.